Scramjet911/Get-Rusted/wasmedge-wasi/README.md

 It "should" work if docker doesn't mess up the platform build.
 Platform was `wasi/wasm` earlier but it broke in a build so now tried `wasm` found from [this](https://github.com/deislabs/containerd-wasm-shims/issues/87) github issue and it works...🔥🔥

 #### TODO
-- Make docker slim image
+- ~~Make docker slim image~~ Docker slim does not support wasm platform as of now